wighawag/blog-ipfs/webapp/posts/ethereum-gas-dangers.md

 It is worth noting that there are various efforts going on to solve this and allow users without ETH to interact with Ethereum through what is called "Meta Transactions".
 It turns out, as we shall see later, that such solutions have  potential issues with the behaviour of gas.

 When transactions are included on the network, they are included in batches, called blocks.
 And to ensure that most modern computer can handle the network (so that the network remain decentralised and not just in the trust of  powerful computers), there is a limit of the amount of gas that can be used in a block.
-This is in turn limit the number of transactions in a block.
+This, in turn, limits the number of transactions in a block.

 As such, users compete for the inclusion of their transaction and so the average price of the gas on Ethereum is set by the market: users compete for transaction inclusion and miners/validators pick the one that give more reward first (higher `gasPrice`).